 That VERY SAME DAY, I was approved for a PPP loan, shortly after an SBA loan, and then a forbearance on my personal mortgage when I was literally days away from losing my home.

 Let go and let God.

 It has not been easy these last months.
 We buckled down.
-We worked our tails off.
-We did more with less.
+Worked our tails off.
+Did more with less.
 We outsourced.
 We updated our software and cut our expenses.
 We’re still not where we were before the pandemic…yet.